anshiiiikat/Pointers/README.md

 8 bytes for a 64-bit System 4 bytes for a 32-bit System The logic is simple: pointers store the addresses of the memory and in a computer, the maximum width of a memory address is determined by the CPU architecture.
 # Algorithms
 ### Incrementing Data Types Using Pointers
-Initialization
+1.Initialization
-Declare and initialize variables of the following data types:
+2.Declare and initialize variables of the following data types:

 int a